-- 15.1 Any individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence. - 15.2 The Board will grant a personal licence if it is satisfied that the applicant: - is over 18 years of age - possesses a relevant licensing qualification - has not had revoked in the previous five years, ending with the day on which the application was received, a personal licence - has not been convicted of any relevant offence or foreign offence

-15.3 When an applicant has an unspent conviction for a relevant offence, the Board will liaise with the Northern ConstabularyPolice Scotland.
-If the police object to the application, the application will be dealt with at a Board meeting, when it will consider carefully whether the grant of the licence will be in the interests of the crime prevention objective.
+- 15.1 Any individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence. - 15.2 The Board will grant a personal licence if it is satisfied that the applicant: - is over 18 years of age - possesses a relevant licensing qualification - has not been convicted of any relevant offence or foreign offence - is over 18 years of age - possesses a relevant licensing qualification - has not had revoked in the previous five years, ending with the day on which the application was received, a personal licence - has not been convicted of any relevant offence or foreign offence - 15.3 When an applicant has an unspent conviction for a relevant offence, the Board will liaise with the Police Service of Scotland.
+If the Police Service of Scotland object to the application, the application will be dealt with at a Board meeting, when it will consider carefully whether the grant of the licence will be in the interests of the crime prevention objective.
 It will consider the seriousness and relevance of any conviction, the period that has elapsed since the offences were committed and any mitigating circumstances.
 If not satisfied that grant of the application will promote the crime prevention objective, the Board will refuse it.